phoenixless325/apollo-graph-definition-generator/README.md

 ## Intro
-The apollo-graph-definition-generator is designed to help you conveniently generate graphql schema
+The apollo-graph-definition-generator is designed to help you conveniently generate graphql schema.

+This library was designed for individual use, but if I see an increase in demand, I will maintain and expand the functionality in accordance with the wishes of users

+## Getting Started
+You can use completed [example](https://github.com/phoenixless325/apollo-graph-definition-generator/tree/master/example) for starting work with apollo-graph-definition-generator.

 ## graphDefinitionGenerator